WWE Royal Rumble 2007

 -They did a Rumble elimination where Booker got back in the ring and eliminated Kane, which counted.
 I fucking dread that spot.
 Twenty-eight other guys are pussies for just walking to the back.

-Edge was the Rumble Iron Man, coming in at number five and going 44:05.
+-Edge was the Rumble Iron Man, coming in at number five and going 44:05.

 -The Great Kahli had the most eliminations with seven, but it didn’t stop them from having Taker throw Kahli out solo.

-The Verdict: Thumbs Up
+Thumbs Up